ollelar/basic-network-test-tool/README.md

-# Basic Network Diagnostic Tool
+# Basic Network Test Tool

 ## Overview
 `basic-network-test-tool.py` is a Python script designed for performing network diagnostics.
 It includes features such as ping tests, DNS resolution checks, and HTTP request verifications, providing essential information for network troubleshooting.